 Last week my friend Nancy (Tag Sale Tastes) and I were discussing our favorite brands of packaged cookies.
 I told her my favorite cookie was an Oreo, and she told me hers was a thin, crisp cookie called Brownie Brittle.
 Nancy was so in love with it that she sent me a bag to sample.
 The whole family loved it.

 Rather than drive to Central Market for another bag, I decided to come up with my own recipe.
-What I liked about the brittle Nancy sent me was that the flavor was very much like a brownie and the texture was extra crispy without being greasy or having any sort of burnt taste.
+What I liked about the cookie Nancy sent me was that the flavor was very much like a brownie and the texture was extra crispy without being greasy or having any sort of burnt taste.
 After making 5 different versions, I settled on this one.
-It’s not the same as the brownie brittle Nancy sent me (which I’ve since seen at Costco), but it’s really good.
-Since creating this one, I’ve come up with a peanut butter brittle/bark called Monster Bark and a Snickerdoodle Cookie Bark.
+It's not the same as the Brownie Brittle (which I've since seen at Costco), but it's really good.
+Since creating this one, I've come up with a peanut butter version called Monster Bark and a Snickerdoodle Cookie Bark and other flavors.

 - 2 large egg whites

-- 1 1/2 tablespoon of Hershey’s Dark cocoa powder
+- 1 ½ tablespoon any brand good Dutch cocoa powder

 - Preheat the oven to 325 degrees F. Line a heavy duty 13x18 inch baking sheet with nonstick foil or parchment paper.